Post Mark Collectors Club

 The Post Mark Collectors Club is a non-profit, national organization that promotes the collecting of postmarks and the study of postal history.
 The Club sponsors an annual convention and the National Postmark Museum in Bellevue, Ohio.

 The PMCC maintains the Post Office Directory, the most accurate list of Post Offices available.
 These listings detail postal operations in all 50 states, some Canadian provinces, and U.S. possessions.
 Each year the PMCC holds an annual Convention in a different part of the U.S. hosted by member(s) of the club, offering free postmarks, cachets, benefit auctions, exhibits, tours and more.
 The Post Mark Collectors Club is affiliate #62 of the American Philatelic Society (APS).
-Its 2021 convention is scheduled for September 22 - 25, 2021, in Jefferson City, Missouri.
+Its 2023 convention is scheduled for September 21-23, 2023, in Terrell, Texas.

 History

 The Post Mark Collectors Club (PMCC) began in 1941 by Charles Strobel of Cleveland, Ohio.
 However, World War II intervened and Mr. Strobel's health was poor, so the PMCC was reorganized in 1946 under the guidance of Rev. Walter Smith in Maine.
 By 1950, the Postal Cancellations Society (PCS), founded by Kenneth Rinker merged with PMCC.

 In 1974, Herbert H. Harrington, then president of the club, wrote to several members of Congress to object to the removal of town names from canceled postage due to the introduction by the United States Postal Service of automated sorting and canceling machines, which he said were, "taking the romance out of post marks."